SaaS MVP definition

 Put the features that meet these criteria in your list of must-have initiatives.
 Everything else should be postponed till future versions of the product.

-4. Choose a business model
+4. Choose a Business Model

 • Flat rate — a complete package of features for standard monthly payments